 The Association had been deeply involved, in a conciliatory capacity, with the pupil boycott of classes at school.
 While acknowledging the commendable role of the pupils when the boycott began, the Association urged students to return to their classrooms since their point had been made.
-When the boycott escalated to violence, damage to property and arson, the Association felt urgent action to diffuse the situation was needed.13 who had boycotted classes and had been suspended were to be expelled from school.
+When the boycott escalated to violence, damage to property and arson, the Association felt urgent action to diffuse the situation was needed.
+13 who had boycotted classes and had been suspended were to be expelled from school.
 The Association made urgent pleas for the Director to employ alternate methods to that of expulsion.
-The Director insisted that expulsion would contain the situation.14

-Representatives of the Association met with the Director of Indian education with regard to a report that some 600 pupils of the
+Representatives of the Association met with the Director of Indian education with regard to a report that some 600 pupils